wasef-c/emotion_rec/README.md

 **STEPS FOR DEPLOYMENT**

-   **_NOTE: if you don't want to download over 30gb of original data from the audio datasets, numpy arrays of the MFCCs and labels are available in X_Tr008, Y_Tr008 for training and X_Te008 and Y_Te008 for testing.
+   **_NOTE: if you don't want to download over 30gb of original data from the audio datasets, numpy arrays of the MFCCs and labels are available under the release tagged Data in X_Tr008, Y_Tr008 for training and X_Te008 and Y_Te008 for testing.
 That way you can start at Step 2_**

 **1. DATA_PREPROCESSING.ipynb**